 A number of factors determine how long it takes a participant to complete the UCLA IMG Program.

-Others may have already completed an online test prep course, or they may have already achieved a passing score on an NBME self-assessment exam at the time they enroll in the IMG Program.
-They may have registered for ECFMG certification which is required to take the USMLE.
-These individuals may be asked to continue self-study, and to take more NBME self-assessment exams until they can score higher than 500 points on three successive NBME exams.
-These individuals may be able to complete Program A in less than the expected 6 to 9 months.
+Some applicants may have already completed an online test prep course for USMLE Step 2CK, or they may have already achieved a passing score on an NBME self-assessment exam at the time they enroll in the IMG Program A + B. These individuals may be asked to continue self-study, and to take more NBME self-assessment exams until they can score higher than 500 points on three successive NBME exams.
+These individuals may be able to complete Program A + B in less than the expected 6 months.

-Still other applicants may have already taken and passed USMLE Step 1 at the time of enrollment.
-These individuals may be admitted to Program B to begin preparation for USMLE Step 2.
+Still other applicants may have already taken and passed USMLE Step 1 and USMLE Step 2 at the time of enrollment.
+These individuals may be admitted to Program B to begin preparation for USMLE Step 2 CS.

 Applicants who have already successfully passed USMLE Step 1 and 2 (CK and CS) may be admitted to Program C.